Women's and Gender Studies

 The rapid integration of global markets that has taken place since the 1980s is the outcome of a common set of economic policies implemented in both developed and developing countries.
 This course examines the contradictory impacts of these policies on gender relations and asks: what challenges do global economic trends pose for gender equality and equity in both developed and developing countries?
 To answer this question, we begin with an introduction to alternative approaches to economics, focusing on the differences between neoclassical and feminist economics, and history and economic dimension of globalization.
 This will be followed by an exploration of the impacts of economic development policy on gender relations in the context of a globalizing world economy.
 Special topics will include the household as a unit of analysis; women’s unpaid labor; the gendered impacts of economic restructuring and financial crisis; the feminization of the labor force in the formal and informal sectors of the global economy; care penalty and the gendered impacts of COVID-19.
 The course will conclude with an evaluation of tools and strategies for achieving gender equity within the context of a sustainable, human-centered approach to economic development.
 This course satisfies the economics writing requirement, and the college W GE requirement, and as such the course will help to develop your writing and research skills within the economics discipline.

-WGST 217 - Photo as Gesture into Time (Past / Present / Future) (4 Credit Hours)
+WGST 217 - Photograph as Gesture into Time: Past, Present, Future (4 Credit Hours)

-This is an upper level photography course that asks students to consider the photograph as a disruptive force with potential energy for re-imagining relationship to self, history, document, and time.
-Using a specifically BIPOC (Black Indigenous People of Color), feminist and queer representation of artists and theorists, students will be asked to critically engage with the issues and possibilities of non-dominant story and document.
-Students will be encouraged and supported to find their own empowered creative and critical voice to speak back to traditionally white hetero-patriarchal power.
-Students will use digital cameras (DSLR’s) to capture both still images and video.
-Students will further their knowledge of Lightroom, Photoshop, and learn basics of Adobe Premiere.
-This course fulfills the Arts distribution requirement for WGST majors.
+This is an upper-level photography course that asks students to consider the photograph as a disruptive force with potential energy for re-imagining the relationship to self, history, document, and time.
+Using a specifically BIPOC (Black Indigenous People of Color), feminist, and queer representation of artists and theorists, students will be asked to critically engage with the issues and possibilities of non-dominant stories and documents.
+Students will be encouraged and supported to find their own empowered, creative, and critical voice to speak back to traditionally white hetero-patriarchal power.
+Students will use digital cameras (DSLRs) to capture both still images and video.
+Students will further their knowledge of Lightroom, Photoshop, and learn the basics of Adobe Premiere.

 WGST 218 - Sacred Texts and Social Justice (4 Credit Hours)